-The fee for a Certificate of Appropriateness is \$25.00 for the application and \$75.00 for Landmarks Commission review; the fee will be billed to the property owner following review of the COA.
+The fee for a Certificate of Appropriateness is \$25.00 for the application and \$75.00 for Landmarks Commission review; the fee will be billed to the property owner prior to review of the COA application.

-To learn more about the Design Review process and required documentation to be submitted with the Certificate of Appropriateness, visit: http://www.historicspokane.org/design_review.htm.
+To learn more about the Design Review process and required documentation to be submitted with the Certificate of Appropriateness, visit the Historic Preservation Office website.